chsami/microbot/README.md

 Thank you for your support! 😊

-# I Want To Bot
+# I Want To Play

 ## Non jagex account

-Here is a youtube video on how to setup the bot from scratch for **NON-JAGEX ACCOUNTS**
+Here is a youtube video on how to setup microbot from scratch for **NON-JAGEX ACCOUNTS**

 https://www.youtube.com/watch?v=EbtdZnxq5iw